 I am not going to go into a full equipment run down, but I do want to say a little about lenses.
 Or, specifically focal length.

 Choose the wrong focal length and it can alter the look of your subject in unpleasant ways.

-For shooting portraits you want a lens which achieves a look close to our natural vision.
-This is going to give you images which feel right, and are generally the most flattering.
+For shooting portraits you want a lens that achieves a look close to our natural vision.
+This is going to give you images that feel right, and are generally the most flattering.